 During my time at Alto, I found myself continually pushing the boundaries of my "software engineer" role.
 I helped start Alto's engineering blog to assist with recruiting efforts.
 I encouraged fellow engineers to write posts, served as an editor, and wrote one of the first posts on the blog.
 I brokered a partnership for a new recruiting channel that resulted in successful engineering hires.
 I found myself working closely with our marketing and sales teams to identify high leverage projects that allowed them to iterate faster in their goals, with less engineering assistance.

 What I'm Looking For

 I love solving novel problems, working cross-functionally, and wearing many hats.
-Day-to-day, this could involve: solving business problems using a combination of no-code, programming, and operational skills, researching and integrating software solutions to manual workflows, working with clients to demo and integrate solutions, optimizing sales/recruiting processes, and more.
-In my ideal role I'd be coding, approximately, 30-50% of the time.
+Day-to-day, this could involve: solving business problems using a combination of programming and no-code, researching and integrating software solutions to manual workflows, working with clients and guiding product roadmap, optimizing sales/recruiting processes, and more.
+In my ideal role I'd be coding, approximately, 40-70% of the time.
 I also deeply enjoy mentoring and learning from others, such as teaching traditionally non-technical folks programming/analytics basics or pair programming with other engineers.

 Titles don't do a great job of capturing the full scope of possibilities for what I'm looking for.
 The title doesn't matter to me nearly as much as the work I'll be doing each day.